Grimsby Minster: Organ

 The church has two pipe organs.
-The West End Organ is by J. W. Walker & Sons Ltd and dates from 1951, built to replace an earlier instrument destroyed by enemy action during World War II.
+The west end organ is by J. W. Walker & Sons Ltd and dates from 1951, built to replace an earlier instrument destroyed by enemy action during the Second World War.
 Parts of the pre-war instrument were incorporated within the new organ, notably soundboards and some pedal pipes.
-A specification and pictures of the organ can be see on the National Pipe Organ Register.
+A specification and pictures of the organ can be seen on the National Pipe Organ Register.
 The Walker organ was rebuilt by J. W. Walker in 1976, with significant tonal modifications being made at this time.

-Given the significant distance between the West End of the Church and the Choir, a second organ was installed on the North Side of the Choir in the 1970s, by Johnson.
-This two manual and pedal instrument is used for choral services to accompany the Choir.
-The specification and photographs of this instrument, too, can be found on the National Pipe Organ Register.
+Given the distance between the west end of the church and the choir, a second organ was installed on the north side of the choir in the 1970s, by Johnson.
+This two manual and pedal instrument is used for choral services to accompany the choir.
+The specification and photographs of this instrument can be found on the National Pipe Organ Register.